Isa2008/imageboard/README.md

 ![Alt Text](demo-pics-gifs/image-board.png)

-This site is a plain Instagram-inspired image-board to upload pictures and write comments with a username.
+This site is a plain Instagram-inspired image-board to upload pictures and write comments with usernames.
 I named it "Why do we communicate?", to show that inner feelings can be expressed by photos and visually communicated.
 We are communicating all time by using such apps as Instagram.

 # Tech Stack